Create Outlook custom form in VB.NET, C#, C++.

 Whenever the Outlook Forms Manager detects a context change in Outlook, it searches the ADXOlFormsCollection collection for enabled items that match the current context and shows or creates the corresponding instances.

 ADXOlFormsCollectionItem provides a number of properties that allow specifying the context settings for your custom Outlook form.
 Say, you can specify item types for which your form will be shown.
 Note that in case of explorer, the items types that you specify are compared with the default item type of the current folder.
-In addition, you can specify the names of the folders for which your form will be shown in the FolderName and FolderNames properties; these properties also work for Inspector windows – in this case the parent folder of the Outlook item is checked.
-A special value in FolderName is an asterisk ('*'), which means "all folders".
-See also COM add-ins for Outlook – template characters in FolderName.
-Also you can specify message class(es) for which your custom form will be shown.
-Note that all of the properties of an ADXOlFormsCollectionItem are treated using the OR boolean operation.
+In addition, you can specify the names of the folders for which your form will be shown in the FolderName and FolderNames properties; these properties also work for Inspector windows - in this case the parent folder of the Outlook item is checked.
+An example of the folder path is "\\Personal Folders\Inbox".

 Caching Outlook forms